CrashCortez/Vita-Wireless-Charging-mod/README.md

 ![image](https://github.com/CrashCortez/Vita-Wireless-Charging-mod/blob/main/IMG_5664.PNG)

 It should look like this when all said and done with the battery.
+Test that you get a charging light when you put it on the charging dock.

 ![image](https://github.com/CrashCortez/Vita-Wireless-Charging-mod/blob/main/IMG_5631.JPG)